Bloodstain Pattern Analyst Level I

 About

-The examination of blood patterns found in a scene or on items recovered from the scene.
+The analysis of bloodstains and bloodstain patterns at a crime scene, or on evidence recovered from it, can be a valuable tool in crime scene investigations.
 The BGA Bloodstain Pattern Analyst Professional Development Program (BPAPD) is a program consisting of four parts.
 We feel it represents the most comprehensive study plan for BPA analysts offered in the United States.

 To properly train competent bloodstain pattern analysts, a comprehensive training program is required that leads the student from novice to competent analyst and ultimately to the status of expert.
 In the recent past, questions have been raised with regard to the technical training analysts receive, particularly within the United States.